Xilinx/Vitis_Libraries/database/docs/src/guide/sort/insert_sort.rst

 | Register        | 1007     | 1835      | 3451      | 6692      | 13156     | 26082     | 51885     |
 +-----------------+----------+-----------+-----------+-----------+-----------+-----------+-----------+

 .. image:: /images/insert_sort_resource.png
    :alt: Insert Sort Resource Consumption
    :align: center

-Insert Sort primitive set 1024 as the default maximum sort number.
-In order to achieve arbitrary sort number, firstly the input stream will be sorted every 1024 number by Insert Sort primitive, then we use Merge Sort primitive to merge the sorted stream, see reference :ref:`guide-merge_sort`.
-The picture below show the synthesis result for maximum sort number of 1024.
+Insert Sort primitive sets 1024 as the default maximum sort number.
+To achieve an arbitrary sort number, first the input stream will be sorted every 1024 number by the Insert Sort primitive, then use the Merge Sort primitive to merge the sorted stream (see reference :ref:`guide-merge_sort`).
+The following figure shows the synthesis result for the maximum sort number of 1024.

 .. image:: /images/insert_sort_synthesis_resource.png
    :alt: Insert Sort Synthesis